 If your existing broadband connection is not through the Openreach network, you may need to have your phone line activated – which can be done remotely – or a new one installed.
 A new phone line will involve an engineer visit, which some providers will charge for.
 It could also involve drilling through an exterior wall and running a cable along the outside of your home.

 If you already have an active phone line then it will take practically no time at all.
 Wait times for an engineer to install a new line or reactivate an old one will depend on where you live, but could be less than a week.
 The process of fitting a new line is usually less than a day of work, while reactivating an old one is even quicker.

 Moving from one Openreach-powered connection to another with a different provider?
 You won't even need to tell your existing provider that you are leaving.
 We have more information on switching broadband in our article 'How to switch broadband provider'.

-Cable broadband installation – most commonly through Virgin Media – is much smoother if your home has previously had a cable connection.
-Your home will need to be connected to your provider's network by its own cable system, so this will have to be installed if it is not there already.
+Cable broadband installation – most commonly done through Virgin Media – is much smoother if your home has previously had a cable connection.
+The property will need to be connected to your provider's network by its own cable system, so this will have to be installed if it is not there already.